Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 ## Qumulo Core 4.2.1
 * Made improvements for security identifiers
   {% include important.html content="We removed this feature for compatibility reasons.
-For more information, see [the release notes](https://nexus.qumulo.com/downloads/)." %}
+For more information, see [the release notes](https://nexus.qumulo.com/downloads/) on Qumulo Nexus." %}
 * Upgraded the Linux kernel to 5.4
 * Improved multistream throughput for 4U nodes
 * Updated `qq` CLI commands for unconfigured node cluster creation
 * Fixed a bug

-## Qumulo Core 4.2.0 Quarterly
+## Qumulo Core 4.2.0 (Quarterly)
 * Enhanced snapshot performance
 * Enhanced Active Directory connections
 * Made an important bug fix